mandofever78/VagYoLarAng/README.md

         '../app/scripts/**/*.js',
         'spec/**/*.js'

-**NOTE:** Compressed, packaged assets can be found in ~/var/www/ang/dist and can be view by browsing to http://0.0.0.0:8888
+**NOTE:** Compressed, packaged assets (Angular Only) can be found in ~/var/www/ang/dist and can be view by browsing to http://0.0.0.0:8888

 ### PHPmyAdmin

-You can use PHPmyAdmin by browsing to http://0.0.0.0:8888/phpmyadmin
+You can use PHPmyAdmin by browsing to http://0.0.0.0:8888/phpmyadmin (User: root, no password)

 ### Laravel

 Public Laravel api routes that you create can be reached directly by the host browser at http://0.0.0.0:8888/lvl/(your-api-route).

-Use http://localhost:8888/lvl/(your-api-route) to connect the API routes in your Angular controllers during developement.
-DON'T FORGET TO REMOVE http://localhost:8888 FROM ANGULAR CONTROLLER API CALLS BEFORE USING 'GRUNT' TO BUILD, /lvl/(your-api-route) IS ALL THAT IS NEEDED FOR PRODUCTION.
+**Angular Notes:** Use http://localhost:8888/lvl/(your-api-route) to connect the API routes in your Angular controllers during developement.
+This is only required for use with 'grunt serve'

+**IMPORTANT:** DON'T FORGET TO REMOVE http://localhost:8888 FROM ANGULAR CONTROLLER API CALLS BEFORE USING 'GRUNT' TO BUILD, ALL THAT IS NEEDED FOR PRODUCTION IS /lvl/(your-api-route)